 - People with experience who are looking to do machine learning projects as they look for jobs can consider SharpestMinds.
 In the same vein, FourthBrain has part-time, online machine learning courses.

 - If you prefer in-person classes, check out Magnimind or Principal Analytics Prep, which have full-time and part-time data science courses.

 - Or, consider Kal Academy, which works with women and underrepresented groups on software engineering, web dev, and data.

 - The Menon Labs fellowship helps people learn the skills to get a job in web dev, data, and product management.

 For more information on data science resources including costs and reviews, check out our article.

 How does New York City Data Science Academy compare to Pathrise?

-NYCDSA offers courses for people who are interested in learning how to become a data scientist or people who want to advance their knowledge significantly.
+NYCDSA offers courses for people who are interested in learning how to become a data scientist, mainly from scratch.
 At Pathrise, job-seekers should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.